-From 1964 until 2001, students and parents had the right - under Title VI - to take schools to court over education policies that have a disparate impact on their access to a quality education.
+Until 2001, students and parents had the right - under Title VI - to take schools to court over education policies that have a disparate impact on their access to a quality education.
 Importantly, disparate impact claims do not have to establish that a school acted with intentional bias - which is often impossible to prove.
-These claims only have to establish that a school policy or practice has a disproportionately negative impact on students of a certain race, color, or national origin.
+These claims can proceed, but by no means are automatically won, if they establish that a school policy or practice has a disproportionately negative impact on students of a certain race, color, or national origin.